 Events such as field days, militia musters, dancing lessons, spinning demonstrations, candle dipping, and blacksmithing are just some of the activities visitors can expect when visiting Historic Brattonsville.

 I visited many times over the years and enjoyed bringing my great-grandmother as well.
-Recently I saw the reenactment of the Battle of Huck’s Defeat – a pivotal moment during the Revolutionary War.
-It’s definitely worth visiting for those in the area!
+Recently I saw the annual reenactment of the Battle of Huck’s Defeat – a pivotal moment during the Revolutionary War.
+It’s worth visiting for those in the area!

 15. Kings Mountain State & National Parks